AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 Examples:

 - Self-serve answers for LP portals: Agents answer questions about performance calculation methods, fee structures, liquidity terms, and risk frameworks using approved content.
+The same conversational approach drives AI agents for wealth management client portals.

 - Personalized updates: Tailored summaries for specific LP interests, such as ESG exposure or currency hedging, constructed from the same factual base.